What we do

 CIME’s engagement with SMEs includes but should not be limited to:

 The Centre aims to support all students and members of the wider community who are keen to explore their innate enterprise skills, through workshops run by our partner organisations.
 These enable participants to explore opportunities, network with fellow students and identify suitable business ideas for further development and application in business practice.

 Business Start-up Support

-At CIME we use the enterprise passport (ENTPASS) model which has been developed over the past two years with a number of partners.
+At CIME we use the enterprise passport (ENTPASS) model which has been developed over the past few years with a number of partners.

 The Centre supports a wide cross-section of businesses in the RDBS community, including potential entrepreneurs and student start-ups.
-We also offer students a number of opportunities to participate in programmes to enhance their professional skills and networks and join Consensio projects.
+We also offer students a number of opportunities to participate in programmes to enhance their professional skills and network.

 Funding and Finance

 The Centre helps enterprising students to develop their ability to seek funding through a wide range of funding options, including business start-up loans, grants and other internal and external sources.

 CIME engages extensively with international networks and pursues a wide cross-section of projects and programmes.
 If you, your institution or network wish to engage with CIME, please contact Dr Slawomir Raszewski (S.Raszewski@uel.ac.uk).